 The 3 Things You Need to do Before Buying a House

 Soo if you follow me over on Instagram than you know that the secrets out & I finally bought a house!
 I say finally because I’ve been (secretly) looking for over a year, signed my papers this March as an early 28th birthday present to myself & got my keys a little under a month ago!
-The entire home buying process was a much fun and I really enjoyed it, but only because I prepared myself for everything beforehand!
+The entire home buying process was a much fun and I really enjoyed it.
+However, only because I prepared myself for everything beforehand!
 As stated above, I looked around for an entire year before committing to a house!
-I knew I wanted to be truly happy in whatever decision I was making and wanted to make sure I was making the right one.
-Below, I’ve listed the 5 thing that I did before I signed those dotted lines to even start the home buying process.
-These 5 things really made my process a lot less stressful & I’m sure they can help you in your home buying process too!
-Disclaimer, I’m for sure no Realtor or financial advisor FYI, but these are just basic things that I think can help anyone!
+I knew I wanted to be truly happy in whatever decision I was making.
+So, I wanted to make sure I was making the right one.

 Get Ya’ Money Right Girl!

 My first thing I did before I started looking was a set a budget for myself.
 Doing this before I even started to look kept me in a realistic mindset of what I could afford.
 Let’s be honest- with Pinterest, it’s so easy to go crazy & want the world!
 For a single girl with two fur babies, I knew that I wanted a good sized house- not too small but certainly not too big!
 I sat down 8+ months before I began the home buying process & set a home budget that was attainable.
-I wrote down what I was currently paying monthly with all of my bills (my old rent included), and did some math to figure out what price range I wanted to look in.
-I knew beforehand that I wanted to build instead of buy, so this also played a large factor in my beforehand shopping.
-When making a budget, it was good to know three things:
+So, I wrote down what I was currently paying monthly with all of my bills (my old rent included).
+Also, I did some math to figure out what price range I wanted to look in.
+I knew beforehand that I wanted to build instead of buy.
+So, this also played a large factor in my beforehand shopping.

 1. Your Current Deb to Income Ratio